 So you spend time filling that gap with education.
 You create a curriculum on business modeling, lean startup, metrics, and pitching skills.
 Add to that UX, sales, marketing, growth hacking… and whatever else you can cram in.

 It’s easy to overwhelm startups as they simultaneously try to juggle their time between learning, pitching, and building their business.

 12 weeks is NOT enough time for education AND acceleration.

 Problem 3: Nurturing latent entrepreneurs

-To overcome the challenges above, many early-stage accelerators simply try to only accept ideas with the most traction.
+To overcome the challenges above, many early-stage accelerators try only to accept ideas with the most traction.
 This naturally leads to better results.

-This, however, is more easily said than done — unless you’re a top 5 accelerator.
-Power laws always kick-in.
+However, this is easier said than done — unless you’re a top 5 accelerator.
+Power laws always kick in.
 Further, once a startup has sufficient traction, they usually don’t need an accelerator and can go directly to investors.